Gromov hyperbolicity of strongly pseudoconvex almost complex manifolds: Proof of Theorem

 where $\alpha_j \geq 0$ for $j=1,\dots,n$.
 According to the non-degeneracy of the Hessian of $\rho$ at $0$, we have $\alpha_j\neq\pm 1$ for $j=1,\cdots,n$, and thus we can set $x_j=(1+\alpha_j)^{\frac{1}{2}}\Re e \tilde{z}_j$ and $y_j=|1-\alpha_j|^{\frac{1}{2}}\Im m \tilde{z}_j$ which gives (\ref{eqmorse}). \end{proof}

 \begin{proof}[Proof of Lemma \ref{lemcritic}] The content of Lemma \ref{lemcritic} is purely local.
-From now on we will denote by $U_j$ any neighborhood of the critical point $p_j$.
+From now on we will denote by $U_j$ a connected neighborhood of the critical point $p_j$.
 As pointed out it is sufficient to compute the number of connected components of the set $\{\rho = -c_j\pm \varepsilon\} \cap U_j$.

 Let $p_j$ be a critical point of $\rho$ of Morse index $2 \leq k_j\leq n$.
 In a coordinate system centered at $p_j$ given by Lemma \ref{lemmorse}, $\rho$ can be written